 Warm Up (0 – 5 mins)

-Warming up is an essential part of any practice routine.
-It helps to ensure that you don’t get injured, gives you a higher level of control over your fingers and prepares you for more efficient and effective practising.
+Like doing light stretches before exercising, warming up is an essential part of any practice routine.
+It helps to ensure that you don’t get injured, gives you a higher level of control over your fingers and prepares you for more efficient and effective practicing.

 A combination of physical stretches, technical exercises and massaging your musical muscles will prepare you for the practice session ahead.

 During your warm-up, you probably played a couple of scales.

 Scales are some of your most important tools, especially if you’re a lead guitarist.
 A chunk of your practice session would be very well spent memorizing a new one.

 It might take more than one session to completely memorize a scale, but making a conscious effort to play a shape without reading it from a TAB will pay off.